blynkkk/blueprints/Particle Quickstart/README.md

 ## 1. Prepare Your Hardware
 1. Hardware will require a suitable power connection and either a cellular or WiFi connection
 2. A virtual LED (Blynk widget) will be used for all hardware to push back data to Blynk and cause the LED widget to turn on/off.
-Particle devices with a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned on/off in addition to the LED widget.
+Particle devices with a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron, Core) will be detected by the firmware and this physical LED will be turned on/off in addition to the LED widget

 ## 2. Create Particle Integration Webhook